-There were some active police presence in some view points (miradores) but that usually helps us feel even better.
+There was some active police presence in some viewpoints (miradores) but that usually helps us feel even better.
 So we said goodbye to dramatic views over the Pacific Ocean and said hello to lush greenery and majestic volcanoes.

 The first village we stopped was Nahuizalco.
 It was a nice Sunday and we wandered around the fresh produce market.
 What a great variety of fruits and veggies!
 The offers were so tempting and the sun so scorching that we had to head soon to the covered artisanal market and the small history museum.